 - escorts around campus, including making sure the speaker gets to the MI for the lecture

 - the speaker dinner (start time 7:30pm).
+We recommend inviting a maximum of 5–6 guests.
 The MI has direct billing arrangements with Café Navarre, Tapastrie, LaSalle Grill, and Elia's; when you make the reservation, ask them to bill the MI.
 Any on-campus restaurants can be charged to our FOAPAL (ask Neil or Megan for this).
 Beyond these two options, you are welcome to use your credit card and file for reimbursement in TravelND.

 N.B.
 Unfortunately, we do not have the resources to organize things outside of this template, e.g., breakfasts/lunches; campus tours (contact the Eck Center), etc.

 Major Planning Items/Considerations

 This list is for an evening lecture; other events will have other kinds of considerations as well.

 - determining if a visa is required; this includes issuing a letter of invitation with all necessary information to be shown at U.S. Customs and Border Protection (faculty organizer must provide speaker’s country of citizenship/visa to the MI at the time of an event request)

 - reserving hotel (for speaker only; we cannot handle arrangements for family members)